 - Cost per minute: The amount you earn per minute in the region where your ride starts

-We determine the applicable local rate card depending on which city and region in which a ride was requested.
-See local pricing on your region's Rate Card and the relevant rates for each ride in the Earnings Breakdown.
+These amounts can be found on the ride region’s rate card.
+See local pricing on your region's rate card and the relevant rates for each ride in the Earnings Breakdown.

-Passengers see a confirmed, upfront price for each ride.
-When your passenger receives the upfront price, you'll be paid for time and distance that’s based on your approved region’s Rate Card.
+Passengers see an upfront price for each ride.
 If the destination is changed or a new stop is added, the upfront price is voided and a new price is provided based on route time and distance.